Gupta-Anubhav12/fortheloveofnifty/_posts/2020-05-02-The-Paper-Currency.md

         background-image: url("https://i.postimg.cc/jj0N2js1/mona-eendra-v-C8wj-Kphak-unsplash.jpg");
       }
       </style>
-Day 2
+**Day 2**<br/>
-Date 2/5/2020;
+**Dated 2/5/2020;**<br/>
-Topic :: Paper and electronic currency
+**Topic** :: Paper and electronic currency<br/>
 Yesterday we discussed the evolution of money from barter system to coins.
 Today we seek to explore the functioning of paper money or Legal Tender.
 Term for today
-Fiduciary money: Fiduciary money refers to money backed up by trust between the payer and payee Types
+Fiduciary money: Fiduciary money refers to money backed up by trust between the payer and payee Types<br/>
 1. Non Legal Tender ->like cheque, Demand draft, etc. in this type a person can refuse to accept the payment in India and can ask for alternatives like cash.
-2. Legal Tender-> this contains coins and currency notes.
+2. Legal Tender-> this contains coins and currency notes.  <br/>

-The legal tender of a currency is further of two types
+The legal tender of a currency is further of two types<br/>
 1. Limited Legal Tender:: under coinage act states that it (coins) can be use to settle a limited amount of debt like anyone can legally reject a payment in 50p for amount above Rs 10.
-And same goes for other coin denominations with limit of 1000rs.
+And same goes for other coin denominations with limit of 1000rs.<br/>
-2.Unlimited legal Tender::Under RBI act 1934 Every note is unlimited legal tender but with reasonable restriction of rs 3L after denomination
+2.Unlimited legal Tender::Under RBI act 1934 Every note is unlimited legal tender but with reasonable restriction of rs 3L after denomination<br/>

 Fiat currency:: currency notes form a system if fiat currency where binding to the command of government a currency can settle debt which no one can refuse.

 The issuance of Indian Fiat Currency
 1.Coinage act 1906 Government can issue the following denominations
-1. All coins up to value of 1k
+1. All coins up to value of 1k<br/>
-2. Rs 1 note (ever noticed Rs 1 note is signed by finance secretary not by RBI governor)
+2. Rs 1 note (ever noticed Rs 1 note is signed by finance secretary not by RBI governor)<br/>

 <img style="float:right;" src="https://i.postimg.cc/dthDTvt6/New-Bitmap-Image.png" width="350" height="200">

- 2. RBI act 1934:: from rupees 2 to 10000 all notes can be issued by RBI     signed by the Governor OF RBI
+ 2. RBI act 1934:: from rupees 2 to 10000 all notes can be issued by RBI     signed by the Governor OF RBI<br/>

 Any currency note issued by any government should be supported by a physical asset underneath in the government reserves.
 Have you ever read the clause on a currency note?
 I promise to pay the bearer the sum of ____rupees

-                            Signed by Governor of RBI
+ **Signed by Governor of RBI**<br/>